- What is Workers’ Compensation?

 Injured works may receive lost wages, medical, and disability benefits.
 Wage replacement benefits are calculated by determining an injured workers average weekly wage from before the injury.
 An injured worker is entitled to receive medical treatment reasonably related to the injury.

 - What should you do if you are injured at work?

 You need to immediately seek medical treatment if you are injured.
 Do not hesitate to seek medical treatment, even if you don’t know if it is a work-related injury.
 As soon as you seek medical treatment, you also need to inform your employer in writing that you were injured at work.
 Keep all of your records, especially your incident reports.
 In North Carolina, you have 30 days to report your injury to your employer.
 You also have to report the claim to the North Carolina Industrial Commission within 2 years of the injury.
-If you have been injured at work, please contact our law offices immediately by completing this initial consultation form or call us at 1-800-341-3931.
+If you have been injured at work, please contact our law offices immediately by completing the initial consultation form. or call us at 1-800-341-3931.